mlovic/code_exercise_1/README.md

     end
   ```

-This looks like the beginning of an inheritance mess, but really it's just wrapping functions with functions, something very common in many languages.
+This looks like the beginning of an inheritance mess, but really it's just wrapping functions in functions.

-Additionally, by making all rules instantiations of classes instead of classes that include modules, you can build them dynamically, from data pulled out of a database for example.
+Additionally, by making all rule objects instantiations of classes instead of classes that include modules, you can build them dynamically, from data pulled out of a database for example.

 ### Why not just have a duck type?
 I also could have just adopted the convention of giving price rules an `apply_discount` method and forgot about any code sharing at all.
 There isn't much code to share after all.
 I realize this is often the best, cleanest, most rubylike approach, but I think that in this case, inheritance makes the "type" more explicit, and also makes the public interface easier to change, as it's only in one place.